 Allocating a marketing budget is one of a marketer's most important and often most daunting, responsibilities.
 The money in your budget isn't infinite and how much goes into each element of your strategy can make all the difference in a marketing plan that succeeds and thrives, or one that fails.
-Here's our breakdown on which marketing channels are most effective and worth investing in.
+Here's our breakdown on which marketing channels are most effective and worth investing in heading into 2019.

 With 86% of consumers using the internet to find local businesses and 29% searching at least every week, paid advertising can be the most direct and effective way to market your business online.
 When set up and managed correctly, businesses can see strong ROIs from Google AdWords.